MarkyMan4/miducro/README.md

   to outrun bugs with increasing damage
 - when the player takes damage, ~2 second of being invulnerable before taking damange again
 - some bugs could shoot projectiles
+- skip upgrade this round to get to select three upgrades in the next round

 ---